Corymbia intermedia

-Corymbia intermedia, commonly known as the pink bloodwood, is a species of medium to tall tree that is endemic to north-eastern Australia.
+Corymbia intermedia, commonly known as pink bloodwood, is a species of medium to tall tree that is endemic to north-eastern Australia.
 It has rough, tessellated bark on the trunk and branches, flower buds in groups of seven, white flowers and oval to barrel-shaped fruit.

 Description

 The pink bloodwood is tree that can reach 20–30 m in height with a 10–20 m spread.
 The bark is rough, tessellated, light brown to grey in colour and extends from the trunk to the branches.
 Young plants and coppice regrowth have lance-shaped, dark green leaves that are paler on the lower surface, 80-160 mm long and 20-42 mm wide and petiolate.
 Adult leaves are arranged alternately, leathery, paler on the lower surface, lance-shaped, 80-150 mm long and 13-40 mm wide on a petiole 12-25 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 10-20 mm long, each branch of the peduncle with seven buds on pedicels 2-15 mm long.
 Mature buds are pear-shaped to oval, 7-10 mm long and 4-6 mm wide with a conical to rounded or beaked operculum.
 Flowering occurs from December to March and the profuse perfumed white or cream flowers are up to 20 mm in diameter.
 The fruit is an urn-shaped, oval or barrel-shaped capsule 10-20 mm long and 8-16 mm wide with a short neck and the valves enclosed in the fruit.

 The pink bloodwood resembles the red bloodwood, and the two species co-occur in central New South Wales.
 The latter species can be distinguished by its larger gumnuts and winged seeds.